winfredkong/covidtransformer/README.md

 ## Dataset

 We scraped public data from https://github.com/owid/covid-19-data and https://covid19.who.int/data, and took the intersection of countries which had data in all 3 variables (cases, vacc, deaths).
+Data was extracted around August 2022.

+## Model Architecture

+For our model, we take the `past=14` days of data (in all 3 variables) and seek to `pred=3` days of data in deaths.